Neighborhoods: Ft Negley, Jefferson Heights,

 Profile: The Southside, recently described as an “emerging area,” is undoubtedly settling into its own identity these days.
 It is safe to say the area is no longer emerging – perhaps thriving would be a better descriptor.
-This once almost abandoned south end of the city has in the last decade undergone major renewal and has created a rather avant-garde artistic community.
+This once almost abandoned south end of the city has in the last decade undergone major renewal and has created a community ranging from artistic to affluent and a few things in-between.
 Thanks to a city-sponsored incentive many published artists first moved into the area and early on shaped a culture of creativity.
 Many home and street front galleries are quickly noticeable along Main St, and a few more nestled amongst the blocks behind.

-In the Southside small neighborhoods are tucked in neatly behind main artery roads, providing distinctly metropolitan neighborhoods that rarely feel too urban.
+In the Southside small neighborhoods are tucked in neatly behind main artery roads, providing distinctly metropolitan neighborhoods that still feel residential.
 Reimagined post-industrial lofts rise above the grid behind West Main Street, while old neighborhood charm in Fort Negley meets new craftsman style homes in the Jefferson Heights community.
 Good sidewalks, friendly parks, bike lanes, and free shuttle transportation into downtown make the Southside a convenient place to live.
-Chattanooga’s favorite new restaurants and bars are quickly popping up along Main and Market – including The Terminal, Bluegrass Grill, The Flying Squirrel, Blue Orleans, Feed Co and new options all the time.
+Chattanooga’s favorite new restaurants and bars are now found all along Main and Market – including Alleia, Bluegrass Grill, The Flying Squirrel, Blue Orleans, Feed Co and new options continually popping up.

 Geography: The Southside occupies the area from Highway 27 east to Central Avenue, and from the old Chattanooga Choo Choo train tracks south to Chattanooga Creek.